vishawjeetd/California_Housing_Price_Analysis/README.md

 #### What is MSE?

 Mean Squared Error (MSE) is a measure of the average squared difference between the actual values and the predicted values produced by a regression model.
 It provides a quantitative assessment of the model's performance, with lower MSE values indicating better predictive accuracy.

+## Roadmap

+In the future will implement below feature engineering variable and validate their impact on linear regression model:

+ - As observed in maps, all the important cities, are near the coastal area.
+The distance from coast can be an additional variable derived longitude and latitude can help to improve model accuracy.
+ - Demographic Features:
+    - Population density (calculated from Population)
+    - Average household size (calculated from AveOccup)
+    - Bedroom-to-room ratio (calculated from AveBedrms and AveRooms)
+    - Logarithmic transformation for skewed data like AveOccup, AveBedrms, AveRooms

 ## License